ajones513/git-folder-branches/README.md

 `gfb -d <directory>` - delete `<directory>` from bookmarks

+`gfbd` - start the fetch daemon.
+It `git fetch`es your bookmarks one every 30 seconds.
+In this release you just have to `kill` the daemon yourself if you want to stop it.
+No need to restart when you change your bookmarks though.

 # Example Output

 If in `/some-directory` you had two Git repos `/some-directory/my-repo` and `/some-directory/another-repo`, and you: